shashihacks/insider1_sol/task2/solution.md

 ```bash
 $ sudo hping3 -a 192.168.0.3 192.168.0.44 --icmp
 ```
-The ip adress after -a is the spoofing ip adress and the second ip address is the destination address
+The ip address after -a is the spoofing ip adress and the second ip address is the destination address

 __4.3 What happens with the ICMP packets that are sent from the NaiveVM to the Host Machine?__